ucsd-cse130/wi20/lectures/00-hello.md

 > shapes
 > Programming Thought.

-Language affects how ideas and computation are expresseds
+Language affects how ideas and computation are expressed